 If you ignore it, this will absolutely get worse and can be debilitating.
 Treat it fast.

-A few more foot issues:
+A few more foot injuries of runners:

 - Preventing Running Blisters